rgj40q/laughing-succotash/doc.md

 * *me te amit maximen* 'I love you very much.'
 * *amit me maximen te* 'I love you very much.'
 * etc.

-where A is adverb-type-A phrase.
+where A is adverb type A phrase.

 ## §3.3

 ARGUMENT is either single noun/infinitive/gerund phrase, or multiple with parts separated by argument conjunction 'er'.
 Each may begin with an article ('le' or 'un').
 * // to do: examples

 Similarly, SUBARGUMENTS are separated by subargument conjunction 'eri'.
 * // to do: examples

 Similarly, SUBSUBARGUMENTS are separated by subsubargument conjunction 'eru'.
 * // to do: examples